PaprikaSteiger/ooaclld/cldf/docs/MonPl.md

 [TOC]

 ## What?
-This questionnaire investigates monoexponential verbal plurals, which we define as plural (and collective) agreement markers that are formally separate or separable from person markers.
+This feature set investigates monoexponential verbal plurals, which we define as plural (and collective) agreement markers that are formally separate or separable from person markers.
 The presence of these markers, depending on the language, may be restricted to a single syntactic role or may cover a range: the Single argument (S) of an intransitive verb, the Agent (A) of a transitive verb, and/or the Patient (P) of a transitive verb.
 In addition to marking core argument plurality, it may also mark event plurality (E).
 The presence of monoexponential verbal plurals may be optional or obligatory, and they may be marked directly on the verb or elsewhere on the clause (through a second-position clitic, a required auxiliary, reduplication, etc.).
 In some cases, the same monoexponential verbal plural also occurs on other parts of speech, such as (pro)nouns, adjectives, or adpositions.[^1]

 ### Third person plural separated from the person paradigm
 In order for a verbal plural marker to be considered monoexponential, it needs to indicate only plurality (i.e. no portmanteau markers of person and number are considered).[^2] However, there is a complication around the 3rd person plural, as many languages mark a 3rd person singular with a null morpheme and 1st and 2nd persons (singular and plural) overtly.
 In such a system, a morpheme that indicates 3rd plural could be analyzed as either a joint person-number marker (3pl) or a monoexponential plural, for which an interpretation of 1pl or 2pl is blocked by the presence of separate person markers.
 To be consistent across language, we have made the following analytical decision: if a plural marker is completely separate from the person marking paradigm (e.g. by appearing in a different slot) and only has a 3rd person plural interpretation, we have considered these as monoexponential plural markers, regardless of the rest of the system, while documenting the peculiarity in the remarks.
 Tapieté \[tapi1253\] (Tupian; Argentina, Bolivia & Paraguay) exemplifies such a case: the markers indexing person and number are prefixes, while -reta, though it marks only 3rd person plural, is a suffix.
 (See also Ese Ejja \[esee1248\] (Pano-Tacanan; Bolivia & Peru) further below).